mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 When I started blogging, it was because I kept running into situations where I wished a tutorial existed.
 Over time, I found that readers responded more to the story of me figuring something out than the solution itself.
 For example, [GreenPiThumb](/greenpithumb/) was one of my first popular posts, and it was because I focused more on the story than the code.

 That's helped me write more popular articles, but I'm once again left with the problem of not having a good place to share solutions to things I found challenging.
-So, I'm experimenting with posts that aren't meant to attract wide readership but are just a place for me to share useful knowledge.
+So, I'm experimenting with posts that aren't meant to attract a wide readership but are just a place for me to share useful knowledge.

 My first attempt to return to a "capture knowledge" style of article was a post I published last week called, ["Back Up Encrypted ZFS Data without Unlocking It."](/zfs-encrypted-backups/) It didn't get much traction anywhere, but it's now the top result on Google for the (admittedly specific) search query of "back up encrypted zfs data":